Last Updated: January 6, 2025

 While we do this import, I want to illustrate another feature related to the Organizer, so I would like you to turn a selection on that; earlier in this MS Project Master Class, I suggested you keep it turned off.
 Go to File / Options / Advanced / Display and put a checkmark next to Automatically add new views, tables, filters, and groups to the global.

-This is a global setting, so be sure to uncheck when finished with this exercise.
+This is a global setting, so be sure to uncheck this selection in Options when finished with this exercise.

-• In your Master Project, create a new Network Diagram view.
-Click the View tab on the ribbon.
-Then click the Other Views command in the first group, More Views and New.
+• In your Master Project, click the View tab on the ribbon to create a new network diagram view.
+Then click the Other Views command in the first group, More Views, and New

 • In the Screen: field, select Network Diagram.
 In the Group: field, select No Group.
 In the Filter: field, select All Tasks.
 Then, go ahead and show this new view in the menu.